 It is the most challenging part of table tennis.
 But, it is essential to know where you are going to toss the ball before serving.
 There are several ways on how to launch the ball.
-First is slightly in front of your body.
-This adds power by leaning into your serve.

 Second is slightly in front of your right or left.